canro91/canro91.github.io/_posts/2021-01-18-LinqGuide.md

                   .First();
 ```

+Also, by mistake, we forget about [the difference between Single and First and LINQ lazy evaluation]({% post_url 2022-06-13-LinqMistakes %}) expecting LINQ queries to be cached.

 ## Conclusion

 Voilà!
 That's it, Alice.
 That's all you need to know to start working with LINQ in your code in 15 minutes or less.
-There's also this project [MoreLINQ](https://github.com/morelinq/MoreLINQ) with more extension methods, like `CountBy`, `DistinctBy`, `MinBy` and `MaxBy`.
+I know!
+There are lots of methods.
+But you will get your back covered with [five of the most common LINQ methods]({% post_url 2022-05-16-LINQMethodsInPictures %}).

 With LINQ, you can write more compact and expressive code.
 The next time you need to write logic using loops, give LINQ a try!

 Learn how to use LINQ to refactor conditionals on [C# idioms]({% post_url 2019-11-19-TwoCSharpIdioms %}).
 For more C# content, check [C# Definitively Guide]({% post_url 2018-11-17-TheC#DefinitiveGuide %}) for a list of subjects every intermediate C# developer should know.
 And, my [top 10 or so best C# features]({% post_url 2021-09-13-TopNewCSharpFeatures%}) for other cool C# features.

+{%include linq_course.html %}

 _Happy LINQ time!_